Alcohol passes into breast milk and the amount of the alcohol in breast milk is similar to the amount of alcohol in mom’s own bloodstream.

-Planning on attending a special event where alcohol will be served?
+Planning on drinking or attending a special event where alcohol will be served?

 - Find out more about mixing alcohol and breastfeeding (PDF) (English/Francais)